jundalisay/spblist/content/en/research/poincare/science/chapter-13.md

 1. By the action on a magnetic pole
 2. By the director couple which orientates the magnetic needle
-3. By the action on an element of current.science and hypothesis
+3. By the action on an element of current.

 In the case with which we are immediately concerned, not only are these three definitions not in harmony, but each has lost its meaning:—